spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 <!--
 NOTE:
+- Let's keep it as tidy and simple as possible.
 - Because this documentation is intended to be referred by those who have not configured a Matrix server and services by using the playbook, from the educational point of view it intentionally avoids instructions based on just program's "recipes" in favor of ansible-playbook commands in most cases.
 -->